Electrical, Business Tips

-Email marketing works—as long as it’s targeted, designed for your business, and delivers a message that’s relevant to your customers.
+Email marketing brings in more exclusive leads—as long as it’s targeted, designed for your business, and delivers a message that’s relevant to your customers.

 In a recent webinar, ServiceTitan shared new features released in Marketing Pro, including pre-filled email templates to get you started, along with best email marketing practices.
 Among the highlights:

 Don’t blast your entire contact list with information.
 Send smaller batches of targeted, automated campaigns to specific customer groups, such as a “We miss you!” campaign to homeowners you haven’t heard from in a while.

 Provide engaging, educational content about electrical safety with links to your blog or YouTube channel videos.
 You can send a series of messages, but only email subsequent emails to people who haven’t opened the first email.

 Clean up your lists regularly by removing inactive and unengaged email contacts.
 Marketing Pro will soon include an Automated Opt-In Feature to do this automatically.

 Keep your subject lines free of spam triggers!
 Using the word “free” or exclamation points in your subject lines typically garner a bad grade.